Why does NASUWT oppose free schools?

 Premises for free schools

-Measures are being put in place to amend planning laws and other regulations to enable buildings such as derelict offices, disused hospitals and vacant shops to be converted into schools.
+Planning laws and other regulations have been amended to enable buildings such as derelict offices, disused hospitals and vacant shops to be converted into schools.

 The DfE says that many of those who want to set up free schools will be able to find premises to rent.